walkor/workerman-manual/resource/doc/en/faq/running-concurent.md

-# Run multiple WorkerMan instances
+# Run multiple Workerman instances

-It is possible to run multiple WorkerMan instances, usually by simply using different startup files and listening on different ports.
+It is possible to run multiple Workerman instances, usually by simply using different startup files and listening on different ports.